 The Eleanor D. Wilson Museum at Hollins University features the work of renowned, emerging, and regional artists.
 The museum presents exhibitions in a wide variety of media and genres, including selected exhibitions from the permanent collection.
-Through this programming, the museum provides a forum for art through viewing, dialogue, and an understanding of the creative process.
+With programming such as artist talks, workshops, and tours, the museum provides a forum for art through viewing, dialogue, and an understanding of the creative process.